tipusahil/tipusahil-Backend-Ride-Booking-System/README.md

-Update .env with your MongoDB URI and JWT secret:MONGO_URI=mongodb://localhost:27017/ride_booking JWT_SECRET=your_jwt_secret_key
+Update .env with your MongoDB URI and JWT secret:MONGO_URI=mongodb://localhost:27017/ride_booking JWT_SECRET=your_jwt_secret_key JWT_REFRESH_SECRET=your_jwt_refresh_secret_key PORT=5000
-PORT=3000

-Run the Application:npm start
+Run the Application:npm run dev

-The API will be available at http://localhost:5000.
+The API will be available at http://localhost:5000/api/v1

 Usage
 Running Locally

 Ensure MongoDB is running locally or provide a cloud MongoDB URI.
-Start the server:npm run dev
+Start the server in development mode:npm run dev

 Access the API at http://localhost:5000/api/v1